General Dynamics F-16 Fighting Falcon operators: Romania

 On 27 September 2016, the first six F-16 MLUs entered service with the Romanian Air force.
 The first F-16 squadron was the 53rd Fighter Squadron at the 86th Airbase in Fetești.

 In March 2019, the Romanian Ministry of Defence launched the procedure to procure an additional 36 F-16 aircraft.

 In April 2019, the Romanian Ministry of Defence announced the Romanian Air Force would procure an additional five F-16s from Portugal.
 The five aircraft were received until March 2021.

-On 4 November 2022, a contract for an additional 32 F-16s was signed with Norway after several months of negotiations.
+On 4 November 2022, Romania signed a contract with Norway for an additional 32 F-16s, following the December 2021 announcement.
 The contract was worth €388 million, and the first airplanes arrived in 2023.
-The first squadron equipped with Norwegian F-16s will be the 48th Fighter Squadron based at Câmpia Turzii, while the second squadron equipped with Norwegian F-16s will be based at Mihail Kogălniceanu.
-The F-16s are expected to be retired between 2034 and 2040, according to a draft law published by the Army in August 2024.
+The first squadron to be equipped with Norwegian F-16s was the 48th Fighter Squadron based at Câmpia Turzii, while the second squadron, the 571st Fighter Squadron, will be based at Mihail Kogălniceanu.
+The F-16s are expected to be retired between 2034 and 2040, according to a draft law the published by the Army in August 2024.

+On 2 April 2025, it was reported that the F-16s used at the European F-16 Training Center (EFTC) would be transferred to Romanian service, thus forming a fourth squadron for training purposes.
+The 18 Dutch F-16s were transferred on 3 November the same year for the "symbolic price" of one euro.

+On 19 May 2026, a Romanian F-16 shot down a Ukrainian drone in Estonia, marking the first Romanian Air Force aerial victory in 81 years.
+Between 24 July and 26 July, Romanian F-16s further shot down three Russian drones (one confirmed as a Geran-2) after they had entered Romanian airspace.
+The fighters used AIM-9X Sidewinder missiles during these incidents.
+Another Romanian F-16 further destroyed a Russian unmanned surface vehicle in the Black Sea using its onboard cannon on 20 August.

+The following units operate F-16s in Romania: